Samsung/tizen-docs/docs/platform/developing/flashing-rpi.md

 >    [!NOTE]
 >
 >    In windows, only EXT4 type file of rootfs.img is supported to flash rpm bundles.
-(While using Headed 64-bit image and Headless 32-bit image, RPMs cannot be installed through IOT setup manager because rootsfs.img is of BTRFS type file.)
+(While using Headed 64-bit image and Headless 32-bit image, RPMs cannot be installed through IoT setup manager because rootsfs.img is of BTRFS type file.)

 ## Prerequisites